pcaston/OpenPeerPower.github.io/source/_docs/z-wave/adding.markdown

 To remove (exclude) a Z-Wave device from your system:

-1. Go to the Z-Wave control panel in the Home Assistant frontend
+1. Go to the Z-Wave control panel in the Open Peer Power frontend
 2. Click the **Remove Node** button in the *Z-Wave Network Management* card - this will place the controller in exclusion mode
 3. Activate your device to be excluded by following the instructions provided with the device
-4. The device will now be removed, but that won't show until you restart Home Assistant
+4. The device will now be removed, but that won't show until you restart Open Peer Power
 5. Run a *Heal Network* so all the other nodes learn about its removal

 If your device isn't responding to this process, possibly because you've factory reset it or it has failed, you can remove it using **Remove Failed Node**.
 This only works for devices marked as `"is_failed": true`, but you can trick the system into thinking that this the case:

-1. Go to the *States* menu under *Developer tools* in the Home Assistant frontend
+1. Go to the *States* menu under *Developer tools* in the Open Peer Power frontend
 2. Click on the name of the `zwave.` entity you want to remove
 3. Make note of the entity's "node_id" value as you will need to re-add the "node_id" attribute and value in step 4.
 4. At the top, edit the JSON attributes to replace `false` with `true` for `"is_failed": false,` so that it reads `"is_failed": true.` Also add the "node_id" value to the number listed in the entity's attribute.
 The JSON attributes should look something like below: